DIECKE-J· v.1.1.1

 00:01:12:04

 My research sits at the intersection of film studies, media studies, and digital humanities.
-I work on audiovisual heritage and preservation, film historiography, media archaeology, color film technologies, and digital methods for the computer-assisted analysis of multimodal and audiovisual data.
+I work on audiovisual heritage and preservation, film historiography, and media archaeology — with a particular focus on color film technologies and digital methods for the computer-assisted analysis of multimodal and audiovisual data.
+I am interested in how historical objects become researchable through digital tools, and in what gets lost or transformed in that process.

 • Farbfilm aus Wolfen: Agfa, ORWO und das Versprechen von Qualität (1936–1990). oa books, 2025.